Auto Insurance (Medical below)

 Saving money if you are American

 Switch your insurance to Progressive or Blue Sky.
 Both of these companies provide collision in Mexico, meaning you only need liability.
 Check their conditions.

 Saving money if you are Canadian

 Many Canadian Insurance companies will rebate you for the time your vehicle is out of Canada or the US, so you can in many cases, end up breaking even.
-This is certainly the case with ICBC in BC. (download ICBC Refund Request) Make sure you keep receipts which prove when you were iN Mexico and that you were continuously down there for that period.
-Remember you may not be able to cannot cancel your insurance back home and still be eligible to purchase Mexican Insurance.
+This is certainly the case with ICBC in BC. (download ICBC Refund Request) Make sure you keep receipts which prove when you were in Mexico and that you were continuously down there for that period.
+Remember you may not be able to cancel your insurance back home and still be eligible to purchase Mexican Insurance.
 This is not a problem with ICBC since it is an "after-the-fact" rebate.

 Vagabundos del Mar

 Vagabundos del Mar can provide insurance for our clients at better rates than most others.
 There is no need to be concerned about insurance until a month or 2 before your trip.
 Although we are tied to Vagabundos, it is up to you where you buy your insurance, and we encourage you to shop around.
 What is cheapest, may not be the best fit for you.
 You will have access to their insurance, once you join up.
 You must become a Vagabundos member to participate in our caravans, but you are not obligated to use their insurance.
 Please note labor rates are capped at $75 US per hour.